jimktrains/http_ng/README.md

 information.

-Deprecate `Content-MD5` in favour of a `Content-Hash` header whose value would be a space delimited "algo hash".
+Deprecate `Content-MD5` in favour of a `Content-Hash` header whose value would be a key/value pair of algorithm name and hash.
 I feel that this is a more future-proof and flexible header.
 This header could be specified multiple times, each with a different algorithm.
 However, it also opens the chance that a server could give a client a hash algorithm that it is